scottdware/panco/docs/csvObjects.md

 Column | Description
 :--- | :---
-Name | Name of the service object you wish to create.
+Name | Name of the service object you wish to create or modify.
 Type | `tcp` or `udp`
 Value | ** See below
 Description | (Optional) A description of the object.